yext/answers-search-ui/README.md

   maxNumberOfColumns: 3,
   // The card used to display each individual result, see [Cards](#Cards) section for more details,
   card: {
-    // Optional: The type of card, currently only 'Standard' is supported, defaults to 'Standard'
+    // Optional: The type of card, currently only 'Standard' and 'Accordion' are supported, defaults to 'Standard'
     cardType: 'Standard',
     // Required, see [Card Mappings](#Card-Mappings) for more details
     cardMappings: () => {},